srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.1.2 ( Oct 07, 2022 ) =
+* [Pro Slider] - New element for building sliders/carousels.
+* [Pro Slider Control - New element for adding extras to sliders: Progress bars, counters, autoplay play/pause button.
+* [Pro Slider Gallery - New element for allowing to use the Pro Slider for dynamic galleries ex.: use ACF Gallery field or Meta Box Image Advanced or Media Library as the source of slide images.
+* [Dynamic Chart] - Added "pie / doughnut" chart type.
+* [Dynamic Lightbox] - Added easy way to add custom close buttons - "data-x-lightbox-close" attribute.
+* [Burger Trigger] - Added option to add button text.
+* [Table of Contents] - Smooth scrolling can now be disabled.
+* [Modal] - Clicking backdrop to close and ESC key to close now optional.
+* [Read More / Less] - Fixed issue where read more wouldn't size correctly when inside a modal.
+* [OffCanvas] - Fixed issue where Safari that would cause lazy loaded images not to render.
+* [Developer docs] - gLightbox instance now exposed, so lightbox can be controlled programmatically easily.

 = 1.1.1 ( Sep 14, 2022 ) =
 * [Header Search] - Fixed an issue with return (enter) key in Safari causing the search form to close.